Media Log

 Rating: ★★★★

-Note: Usually I use Japanese naming conventions in these entries.
-However, everyone refers to Yuuki by her given name because of how friendly she is, so I'll be following suit!The first thing that appealed to me was how this is a very eighties comic.
+The first thing that appealed to me was how this is a very eighties comic.
 I find that this era gets overlooked by Western shoujo manga fanbases and publishers/scanlators compared to other decades.
-The fashion and art style both evoke this setting, with so many of the illustrations looking like something out of a photoshoot from an eighties issue of Olive magazine.
-Aesthetically, I adore this comic, and the art keeps getting better as it progresses.
+The fashion and art style both evoke this setting, with many of the illustrations looking like something out of a photoshoot from an eighties issue of Olive magazine.
+This comic has a strong aesthetic identity, with art that keeps getting better as it progresses.

-I found both parts of the couple intriguing at first, but as Takatou developed and his edges got sanded off, he became a bit more boring imo except for a minor twist at the end that counters a theme you see in a lot of manga...instead of him following his dreams and giving his all to basketball, he accepts that he only got into the hobby as a way to cope with his loneliness, and now that he's accepted by more people, he doesn't need it anymore.
+I found both parts of the couple intriguing at first, but as Takatou developed and his edges got sanded off, he became a bit more boring imo except for a minor twist at the end that also counters a theme you see in a lot of manga...instead of him following his dreams and giving his all to basketball, he accepts that he only got into the hobby as a way to cope with his loneliness, and now that he's accepted by more people, he doesn't need it anymore.
 No need to follow that dream that he spent 70 chapters chasing.
 It's subversions like these that make this comic stick out to me, because it gives it a more grounded and naturalistic feeling despite it also being over the top at times.

 I feel like this was the start of the formula that Soryo Fuyumi eventually perfected with Mars.
 While I'd only recommend this to someone who has a high tolerance for shoujo fuckery, something about this spoke to me (and by something, I mean Kanako!)